19WH1A1260/mini_project/README.md

-# Human Crowd Monitoring System
+# Human Crowd Surveillance System

 * Download the following files and place it in the same directory